deleonab/Automating-Infrastructure-with-Terraform2/extras.md

 NAT Gateway (NGW) is a managed Network Address Translation (NAT) service.
 NAT Gateway does something similar to Internet Gateway (IGW), but it only works one way:
 Instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.
+NAT gateways are supported for IPv4 or IPv6 traffic.
+NAT gateway supports the following protocols: TCP, UDP, and ICMP.